Working with Evaluators

 Below is a complete example demonstrating how to use the iexact_match evaluator:

-from patronus import Client, evaluator
+from patronus import Client, evaluator, Row

 client = Client()